The big chip card switch: a year of living with EMV

 The transition was slow and bumpy; changes at ATMs, gas stations come next

-October 2016 marks the one-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.
+October 2016 marked the one-year anniversary when consumers were officially introduced to EMV, the smart-chip based payment technology taking over the U.S. payment ecosystem.

 To measure just how successful (or not) the EMV shift has been, CreditCards.com spoke with a handful of payment industry leaders to find out.
 Here’s what they had to say: